MartinEesmaa/VVCEasy/Android/README.md

 For 8-bit uvg266 application, remove `-strict -1`, change from `yuv420p10` to `yuv420p` and remove `--input-bitdepth-10`.

-When you want make device sleep during uvg266 encoding, tap Acquire wake lock on Termux notification.
+When you want make device sleep during uvg266 encoding, tap **Acquire wake lock** on Termux notification.

-If uvg266 froze itself for a couple minutes without printing info, means finished, tap CTRL + C.
+If uvg266 froze itself for couple minutes without printing the info, it means finished, tap CTRL + C.

 VVDEC might not decode with some uvg266 options (example uvg266 presets unplayable with vvdec: preset placebo & lossless.